jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 There is no reason to despair.
 Internet Age technology is wondrous.
 There is a golden meadow waiting for us once we decide to upgrade our culture.
 But, to get to this new world, Main Street needs a new philosophy.

 You're already reading it.
 Techvolution's big lesson is this.
 The middle-class must solve our problems with digital technology now.
 If we don't, we'll soon be suffering something much worse than unhappiness and scary pandemics.
-There's only so much longer we can keep running our civilization on the fumes of Left and Right ideology before our debts explode, or bureaucracies implode, and our bullshit jobs aren't worth working anymore.
+There's only so much longer we can keep running our civilization on the fumes of Left and Right ideology before our debts explode, or bureaucracies implode, our bullshit jobs aren't worth working anymore, and Left and Right stop yelling and starting fighting.

+To save ourselves from all this grief, all we have to do is change what we think is politics.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GoodDimpledBarbet' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/GoodDimpledBarbet" target="_blank" class="button small">Reader</a>

-_We have so many bullshit jobs because we still use Industrial Age culture.
-"The West" beat the Soviet Union, and won the Industrial Age.
-But to make the most of modern technology, we need a new philosophy.
-If we don't evolve soon, we'll end up erased from history just like the Soviets._ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).
+_Like Communism, Left/Right are Industrial Age philosophies.
+We did better, and lasted longer then the Soviet Union.
+But we're still stagnating because we aren't evolving a new culture to make use of modern age technology._ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4).

 ---